mixphix/interval-patterns/README.md

-# Revision history for timeframes
+# timeframes

-## 0.0.1.0 -- 2022-02-08

-Types and functions for working with intervals and their monoid under union.
+This library is called `timeframes`, but provides types and functions for working with intervals of any underlying type, and their monoid under union.

 * `Data.Suspension` provides the two-point extension of a type, used for marking the endpoints of intervals.